CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Organic Chemistry.md

 4. List branches alphabetically.
 Do not count n-, sec-, t-; count iso.
 5. Use prefix if more than one of the same group are present (di-, tri-, tetra-, penta-, hexa-).
 Do not count in alphabetizing.

+### Alkenes and Alkynes

+Alkenes and alkynes are known as unsaturated hydrocarbons. **Alkenes** contain $C=C$ double bonds and form a trigonal planar structure, and are also know as olefins. **Alkynes** contain $C \equiv C$ triple bonds and are also known as acetylenes, and they have a linear structure.

+##### Naming alkenes and alkynes

+1. Find the longest continuous carbon chain with the double or triple bond.
+Combine parent prefix with the suffix "-ene" for an alkene and "-yne" for an alkyne
+2. Number the chain from end closest to a multiple bond.
+3. Number in front of main name indicates first carbon of multiple bond.
+4. Name branches as alkyl groups.
+Locate each branch by preceding its name with the carbon number on the chain.
+5. List branches alphabetically.
+(Do not count n-, sec-, t-; count iso.)
+6. Use prefix if more than one of the same group present. (di-, tri-, tetra-, penta-, hexa-) (Do not count in alphabetizing.)

+### Cis-trans isomerism

+**Geometric isomers** are a type of stereoisomer that applies to molecules with double bonds.
+The rotation around a double bond is highly restricted, so if groups have different spatial orientation about the double bond they cannot easily convert into the other form.

+When like groups on the doubly bonded carbons are on the same side of the double bond, we call this a *cis* configuration.
+When like groups on the doubly bonded carbons on opposite sides, we call this a *trans* configuration.

+### Function Groups

+A **functional group** is a group of atoms that shows a characteristic influence on the physical and chemical properties of the molecule.
+Generally, the reactions that a compound will perform are determined by what functional groups it has.
+Some major types include alcohols, ketones, aldehydes, carboxylic acids, amines, esters, and ethers.

+**Alcohols** are compounds with at least one -$OH$ group (hydroxyl group).
+Alcohols can form hydrogen bonds because of the -$OH$ group, and they are generally polar and water-soluble.
+As the hydrocarbon part of the molecule gets longer or larger, the alcohol will become less water-soluble.

+**Carboxylic acids** are weak organic acids with all the characteristics of a weak acid, such as having a sour taste.
+They contain both carbonyl ($C = O$) and a hydroxyl (-$OH$) group.
+Like all weak acids, carboxylic acids become partially deprotonated, giving up a proton and becoming negatively charged.
+We call the deprotonated group carboxylate.

+**Amines** behave as weak bases.
+All amines contain a nitrogen atom with a lone pair and are bonded to three substituent groups.
+The nitrogen lone pair is where the amine can accept a proton.

+### Polymers

+**Polymers** are very large molecules made by the repeated linking together of small molecules or **monomers**.
+There are natural polymers, which include proteins (made up of monomers called amino acids) and DNA (made up of monomers called nucleotides).
+The simplest example of a synthetic polymer is polyethylene.

+Synthetic polymers include two types that involve different polymerization reactions: addition and condensation.

+### Addition polymerization

+1. **Initiation**: An initiator molecule is dissociated into a highly reactive radical initiator with an unpaired electron.
+This radical starts the polymer chain by activating the monomer, which now has an unpaired electron.
+2. **Propagation**: The chain grows as the reactive end of the chain adds a new monomer and continues for up to thousands of monomers.
+3. **Termination**: Two radicals encounter each other and bond.
+This eliminates the unpaired electron ends, and the chain stops growing.

+### Structural and mechanical properties of polymers

+Polyethylene can take a variety of forms depending on the connectivity and molecular weight.
+The connectivity can differ in that the polymer can have a linear or branched structure.
+The molecular weight changes depending on the length of the polymer chains.

+High Density Polyethylene, HDPE, has a linear structure, which allows the chains to fit closely together creating a dense, strong material that can be used for the rigid plastic found in bottles and toys.

+Ultra-high molecular weight polyethylene, UHMWPE, which is linear with hundreds of thousands of monomer units, is very strong and can be used in bullet-proof vests.

+Low Density Polyethylene, LDPE, has a branched structure, which means it is less dense and loosely packed.
+LDPE is more flexible and good for plastic film, etc.

+### Tacticity

+When the monomer is not symmetric, each monomer can be oriented in different ways, which affects the overall arrangement of the polymer.
+Depending on how the methyl group is positioned on each monomer unit, you can have an **isotactic** (same side), **syndiotactic** (alternating sides), or **atactic** (random) structure.